Greek roasted leg of lamb - Kleftiko

 Besides enjoying nature, we cooked a large variety of new recipes and tested some of our culinary ideas as well.
 You’ll be seeing the results of this in the near future, in some of our next posts.
 We baked our own bread with whole wheat farro(emmer) flour, we made our own pasta and the knowledge one gets from practicing with dough, is really priceless.
 There’s nothing like fresh, crusty bread that you make with your own hands, baking it at home.

 As we mentioned though, one of the dishes that we cooked during the holidays was Kleftiko.
-The recipe for Kleftiko we are posting here is the authentic one, which means that it doesn’t include any veggies.
+The recipe for Kleftiko we are posting here is an authentic one, which means that it doesn’t include any veggies.
 It’s a recipe for a delicious, tender leg of lamb.
 You can serve this with a horiatiki Greek salad, lemon garlic roasted potatoes, tzatziki and fresh, crusty bread.
 The authentic version does not contain potatoes.
 After all, potatoes were not used in Greek cuisine until after the revolution of 1821 and Kleftiko is a much older recipe.
 Nowadays, people often add potatoes and/or peppers and/or cheese, like feta or kefalotyri in Kleftiko; the result is definitely richer.
 We suggest that you first try this basic recipe though and then move on and make it your own by adding your favorite ingredients in the dish.

 Kleftiko, is derived from the word Klepht.
 Klephts were Greek anti-Ottoman insurgents, carrying on the war against the Ottomans throughout the years they had conquered Greece.
 Kpepht is literally the one who steals, named this way, because Klephts stole weapons and goods from the Ottoman authorities in order to continue their struggle against them.